gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

-The two teenagers fetched the stones Maddy had pointed at and then, with only a glance and a nod to each other, walked back as if to pick up some more and just kept walking.
+The two teenagers fetched the stones Maddy had pointed at and then, with only a glance at each other, walked back as if to pick up some more and just kept walking.
-It was a tactic they had used more than once to get out of picking potatoes, and as long as they acted as if they were doing something they were supposed to be doing, grownups would mostly not pay them any attention.
+It was a tactic they had used more than once to get out of picking potatoes.
+As long as they acted
+as if they were doing something they were supposed to be doing, grownups would mostly not pay them any attention.